dell-democenter/dell-democenter.github.io/0499/Readme_v3.6.md

 ## vm's did not get DHCP ip adress
 - networking issue in the underlying democenter infrastructure.
 - cancel the lab and deploy a new one

+# release notes 0499v3.6
+## new
+- Dell Automation Platform with a single edge node
+  Resource limtations forces us to let run the DAP Orchestration as a vmware vm
+  Native Edge node itself is running on democenter level and therefore same speed like other hypervisors

+## changed
+- updated SRP stuff to latest releases
+- modified the structure of shortcuts in edge browser

+## removed
+- promox PVE and PBS

 # release notes 0499v3.5
 ## new